-The normal workday shall consist of an eight (8) hour period which includes a thirty (30) minute paid lunch, as long as during the eight (8) hours employees remain at the Communication Center or conduct agency business.
-However, if they leave the Communication Center for lunch or if they are attending to any other Washington State Patrol (WSP) business that involves a lunch hour, then they shall work a nine (9) hour day with a one (1) hour unpaid lunch period.
+The normal workday shall consist of an eight (8) Or a nine (9) hour period which includes a thirty (30) minute paid lunch, as long as during the eight (8) hours employees remain at the Communication Center or conduct agency business.
+However, if they leave the Communication Center for lunch or if they are attending to any other Washington State Patrol (WSP) business that involves a lunch hour, then they shall work a nine (9) or a ten (10) hour day with a one (1) hour unpaid lunch period.